 Step 3: Add the wet mixture, including the yeast mixture, eggs, melted butter, and the flour blend, to a standing mixer bowl.

-Mix the ingredients on low speed, gradually increasing to medium speed until the wet and dry ingredients are mixed, and your hamburger bun dough is formed.
+Mix the ingredients at low speed, gradually increasing to medium speed until the wet and dry ingredients are mixed and your hamburger bun dough is formed.
 You can also mix the dough by hand in a large mixing bowl.

 HINT: You will only get one good rise, so you need to shape your dough before the dough rises!